 An impression as to how the Walkers Lane development might look

-First time round, residents had expressed concerns in relation to the size and scale of the development, and the impact it would have on local traffic.
+The developers had previously been refused permission for the project, with local residents expressing concern in relation to the size and scale of the development, and the impact it would have on local traffic.

 In her report, planning inspector Lorraine Dockery acknowledges the development will introduce "new heights, built form and

 streetscape into the area" but that she does not consider this to be a negative.